4mbilal/RPiDev_VR/README.md

 Let's a person "remotely visit" a place using VR goggles.
 The host uses the headtracking signals to move a servo-mounted stereo camera accordingly.
 The CNN-SVM detector detects the custom objects in view and plays a picture-in-picture informative video.
 1- Streams stereo video to Android-based VR goggles and receives headtracking signals to actuate the servos.
 2- Detects custom objects using Squeezenet-SVM detector.
 See Matlab script.
 3- Tested on both Raspbery Pi and Jetson Nano.
 Raspberry struggles while Jetson comfortably works at >10fps.
+4- The associated VR Goggle App code can be found here https://github.com/4mbilal/RemoteRealityGoggles

 ## *Acknowledgements*: